 “We had a robot relay race where the kids used tongs, purchased for a buck apiece from Lit, as hands, and had to pick up checkers and move them.
 I also got some accordion-type duct work for dryers from Lowe's and cut it to go on the kids' arms like sleeves.”

-Once your child hits double digits, parties can become more difficult to orchestrate.
-Why not check out some of these new destinations — and get the party started!
+Once your child hits double digits, parties can become more challenging to orchestrate.
+Why not check out some of these destinations — and let the good times roll.

 Sky Zone Trampoline Park • memphis.skyzonesports.com

 Base package includes: 1 hr. jump and 40 min. in the party room, 2 pizzas, 3 pitchers of soda, invitations, and T-shirt for the birthday child.
 Monday-Thursday/$17 per person; Friday-Sunday/$20.

 10705 Ridgeway Industrial Rd., Olive Branch • 881-8544

 Base package includes: 2-4 hrs. skate time (depending on public skate hours), invitations, skate rental, goodie bags, and party room. $150 for 10 skaters, $200 for 20 skaters.